Welcome to today's edition of the Rush 24-7 podcast.

 It says, despite the healthy jobs market and the budding rebound, the public is giving President Bush low marks for his economic stewardship.

-Well, um, I'm so surprised.
+Oh, well, I'm so surprised.

 The media spend 30 days a month reporting how bad everything is going.

-Then on the 31st day of the month, they write the CYA, the economy's getting better than expected story, and then it's on to the next four straight weeks of hand wringing.
+Then on the 31st day of the month, they write the CYA, the economy's getting better than expected story, and then it's on to the next four straight weeks of hand-wringing.

 It's all about creating a perception of disaster, imminent doom, and crisis.

-And then they've they follow that up with copious polling to see how well they're doing at creating that perception.
+And then they follow that up with copious polling to see how well they're doing at creating that perception.

-You know, polls are the quality control tests that the drive-by's use to gauge how well they're managing the news.
+You know, polls are the quality control tests that the drive-bys use to gauge how well they're managing the news.

 And managing the news is exactly what they do.

-That phrase, this guy in a Buffalo News had a newspaper column the other day that we uh read with you uh to you about the emigration bill and how the old media just they got trampled here, and a new media ran away with it.
+That phrase, this guy in a Buffalo News, had a newspaper column the other day that we read with you to you about the immigration bill and how the old media just got trampled here.

-That's one of the best eye-openers as to how people in the drive-by media view their jobs that I've ever seen.
+That is, whether it was unwittingly done or not, that's one of the best eye-openers as to how people in the drive-by media view their jobs that I've ever seen, manage the news.

 Let's say they spend 30 days just beating the garbage out of the economy, just ripping it to shreds.